pcarbo/varbvs/README.md

 For more details on the MATLAB interface, see the [README](varbvs-MATLAB/README.md) in the [varbvs-MATLAB](varbvs-MATLAB) subdirectory.
-The MATLAB package also provides a simple interface for fitting variable selsection models.
-This is the call to varbvs from the [demo_qtl.m](varbvs-MATLAB/demo_qtl.m) example:
+The MATLAB package also provides a simple interface for fitting variable selection models;
+this is the call to varbvs from the [demo_qtl.m](varbvs-MATLAB/demo_qtl.m) example:

 ```MATLAB